RubiyaHud/React-Router-Dom/README.md

 - **React:** Refers to the React library.
 - **Router:** Refers to the routing system that enables navigation between views or pages.
-- **DOM:** Stands for Document Object Model, and in this context, it indicates that this router is designed for web browsers (as opposed to react-router-native, which is for mobile apps).
+- **DOM:** Stands for Document Object Model, and in this context, it indicates that this router is designed for web browsers (as opposed to `react-router-native`, which is for mobile apps).

 ## Expanding the ESLint configuration